About Us

 How Does Tomorrow Club Work?

-*Tomorrow Club is a cross-border platform for people under 35, created to amplify young voices.
-Through the guidance of PEN International's Young Writers Committee acting as regional advisors, we will spotlight stories and experiences as expressed by young voices across different continents, drawing attention to their perspectives and the methods they develop to cope with it all.
+Tomorrow Club is a cross-border platform for people under 35.
+Through the guidance of PEN International's Young Writers Committee acting as regional advisors, we will spotlight stories and experiences as expressed by young voices across different continents, drawing attention to their perspectives, pressing issues they face and the ways they cope with it all.

 An “Empty Chair” section on our website will highlight cases of young people being prosecuted or silenced for speaking out.
 We will offer practical guides on how others can support them, from petitions and letter writing to creative solidarity campaigns.